Felicity Finch

 Felicity Finch (born 14 March 1955) is a British actress, known for her Northumberland-accented portrayal of Ruth Archer in The Archers on BBC Radio 4.

 Early life

 Felicity Finch was born in the London Borough of Southwark and grew up in Eaglescliffe, Co.
 Durham.
 She has three brothers, born in 1953, 1957 and 1960.
-Felicity attended Grangefield School (now The Grangefield Academy) in Stockton-on-Tees.
+Felicity attended Grangefield Grammar School (now The Grangefield Academy) in Stockton-on-Tees.
+She became interested in drama after attending Billingham Technical College.

+She moved London when aged 19.
 She trained at the London Drama Centre (Drama Centre London).